forem/forem/docs/frontend/debugging.md

 [Visual Studio Code](https://code.visualstudio.com) (VS Code) is a popular editor that allows you to debug many languages including JavaScript.
 Thanks to remote debugging technologies, we can debug our frontend code in VS Code.
-When you clone the DEV repository and open the project in VS Code, you will be prompted to install recommended extensions which include the [Chrome Debugger](https://code.visualstudio.com/blogs/2016/02/23/introducing-chrome-debugger-for-vs-code) and the
+When you clone the Forem repository and open the project in VS Code, you will be prompted to install recommended extensions which include the [Chrome Debugger](https://code.visualstudio.com/blogs/2016/02/23/introducing-chrome-debugger-for-vs-code) and the